Define localização actual

 One of the many lighthouses on Martha's Vineyard, the Edgartown grounds, managed by the Martha's Vineyard Historical Society, are open to the public.
 The view from the grounds is breathtaking.
 The lighthouse, built in 1875 and refurbished in 1985, is an example of Cape Cod style, with three rooms on the first floor and two on the second.
 It is 45 feet high, made of cast iron and continues to operate as a navigational aid.
 The walkway leading to the lighthouse is called the "bridge of sighs" because it is said that long ago, when men would leave on sailing trips, their girlfriends and wives would stand on the walkway and look out over the horizon to where their loves had gone.

-The lighthouse, on the bluffs near the historic town of Oak Bluffs, has been standing since the 1800s.
-The present tower, standing at 40 feet tall, was constructed in 1875, but the original dwellings and outbuildings have since been demolished.
+This lighthouse, on a bluff near the historic town of Oak Bluffs, has been standing since the year 1878.
+The present tower, standing at 40 feet tall (12.19-meter), was constructed in 1875, but the original dwellings and outbuildings have since been demolished.
 The gleaming white tower was painted a deep, chocolate brown in the past.
 The flashing green light serves as a marker for the U.S. Coast Guard.
 The grounds are open to the public and the interior is occasionally open for tours.
 It is presently operated by the Martha's Vineyard Historical Society.

 The original lighthouse was constructed at this location in 1817, but a new tower and dwelling were built in the late 1800s.
 The light is located in historic Tisbury, at the west entrance of the Vineyard Haven Harbor.
 Unfortunately, the grounds are privately owned and are not open to the public.
 However, the tower and light may be seen from the road.
 The lantern's red panel, when flashing red, serves as a warning that a boat is headed for danger.